 Understanding the salary and benefits section of your teaching contract is crucial.
 Here are some steps to consider:

-- Review the salary details, including base pay, any salary increments, and the frequency of payment.
+- Review the salary details, including the monthly salary amount, how it is calculated, base pay, any salary increments, and the frequency of payment.

 - Check for additional benefits, such as health insurance, retirement plans, and professional development opportunities.

-- Confirm the terms for sick leave, vacation days, and any other leave entitlements.
+- Confirm the terms for sick leave, vacation days, and any other leave entitlements, including maternity leave provisions—especially important for temporary or substitute teaching contracts, as these may involve filling in for someone on maternity leave.

 - Understand how overtime or extra work hours are compensated.